How to Create a Label in Adobe InDesign?

 1. Determine The Product or the Material

-The first part of creating a label in Adobe InDesign is to determine your product or the material you are going to use.
+The first part of creating a bottle label in Adobe InDesign is to determine your product or the material you are going to use.
 If the item is color black, having a black tag or a dark-themed logo template should be fitting.
 Gold also greatly complements towards te dark colors.
 Make sure to check the color theory for the best color schemes you can employ.

 2. Download And Use A Template